OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 ![Audio Page](https://raw.githubusercontent.com/matzman666/OpenVR-AdvancedSettings/master/docs/screenshots/AudioPage.png)

+- **Playback Device**: Allows to select the playback device.
-- **Mirror Device**: Allows to set the volume of the audio mirror device and to mute/unmute it.
+- **Mirror Device**: Allows to select the mirror device, set its volume and to mute/unmute it.
-- **Microphone**: Allows to set the volume of the microphone device and to mute/unmute it.
+- **Microphone**: Allows to select the microphone device, set its volume and to mute/unmute it.
 - **Push-to-Talk**: Enable/disable push-to-talk.
 When push-to-talk is activated the microphone gets muted unless one of the configured buttons is pressed on one of the configured controllers.
 - **Left Controller**: Configure the left controller for push-to-talk.
 - **Right Controller**: Configure the right controller for push-to-talk.